hadjiprocopis/cartesian/README.md

 Ha?

 It will list all integer combinations in an n-dimensional integer space.
+Why is this useful?
+Well for getting slices out of n-dimensional arrays for example.

-Let's see what that means in 3 dimensions.
+Let's see what an example in 3 dimensions.

 1st dimension: spans from 0 to 2 (3 elements)<br/>
 2nd dimension: spans from 0 to 2<br/>